awslabs/synchro-charts/packages/doc-site/src/components/Dial.md

   />
 </div>;
 ```

-Dial visualizes the latest value from a data stream by emphasizing the property value.For data stream of no unit it will display the percentage by using the two `yMin` and `yMax`.
+Dial visualizes the latest value from a data stream by emphasizing the property value.

+When no unit is provided, the dial will display a percentage value relative to the yMin and yMax values.
+For example, if the value is equal to yMax, it will display 100%.
+For a value equal to yMin, it will display 0%.

 You can provide `size` to change the font size、dial thickness、icon size、label size、unit size.

 ```jsx static
 const size = {
   fontSize: 60,